 The contract for Directed Research or Senior Thesis can be downloaded here.

 Students have the opportunity to start their research during the summer by applying for the Summer Research Grants in Science and Mathematics.
-This $3000 grant is awarded on a competitive basis to students to conduct research with a faculty member.
+This $3250 grant is awarded on a competitive basis to students to conduct research with a faculty member.
 Students are expected to work full-time for 10 weeks on their project, and then present their findings to the campus community in a poster session during the Undergraduate Research Symposium at the start of fall semester.

 In addition, the University Enrichment Committee awards up to $500 to full-time students for research during the academic year.
 These Student Research Awards are evaluated by a faculty-student panel, and awards are made on a competitive basis.